Woman accused of pretending to be nurse in Cortland now facing felony charge

-CORTLAND, Ohio (WKBN) – A woman accused of pretending to be a nurse in Cortland is facing a new charge — and it’s a felony.
+CORTLAND, Ohio (WYTV) – A woman accused of pretending to be a nurse in Cortland is facing a new charge — and it’s a felony.

 Amanda Thorne is now charged with a felony count of engaging in a pattern of corrupt activity.